jcumby/ionic_materials_chem/lecture2.md

 ---

-time: 1077
+class: roomy
 # Defect equations (2)

-Defect equations must balance for:
+like normal, defect equations must balance in terms of:
-- mass (atoms)
+- composition
+	- vacancies are not treated as an atom
-- charge
+- charges
-- sites
+- **sites**
-	- positions created/destroyed must balance
+	- *specified* atomic positions cannot be created or destroyed
+	- interstitials are ignored in balancing

 ---

-time: 1126
 # Examples

 $\ce{AgCl}$ interstitial formation again:

 $$ \ce{Ag\_{Ag} <=> Ag\_{i}^{\bullet} + V\_{Ag}{'} } $$